 You'll also have a buddy who can ride shotgun -- the Sam to your Dean (Supernatural fans get it) -- and join you on adventures.

 Dog adoption benefits couples, too.
-There's less pressure for one partner to fulfill every need when you have a furry family member.
+There's less pressure for one partner to fulfill every need when you have a four-legged friend.

 Feeling connected is good.
 Expecting someone to be your single source of love and support is bad.
 No one can handle all that pressure.